Skip to content

 Frame model, identity, lifecycle, carried-frame target resolution (EP-0002) 002-Frames day8/re-frame2 (core) API, Spec-Schemas

-Event handlers — reg-event, the one public event-registration form (coeffects in, a closed effects-map out; the two-arg (coeffects, event) → effects-map contract; reg-event-db / reg-event-fx / reg-event-ctx collapsed to the single reg-event per EP-0018) 002-Frames day8/re-frame2 (core) 001-Registration (:event kind + the retired event-registration names), API, Construction-Prompts CP-1, Pattern-AsyncEffect
+Event handlers — reg-event, the one public event-registration form (coeffects in, a closed effects-map out; the two-arg (coeffects, event) → effects-map contract; there is no reg-event-db / reg-event-fx / reg-event-ctx) 002-Frames day8/re-frame2 (core) 001-Registration (:event kind + the retired event-registration names), API, Construction-Prompts CP-1, Pattern-AsyncEffect

 Dispatch envelope (dispatch, dispatch-sync, explicit-frame addressing, two-arg form) 002-Frames day8/re-frame2 (core) API, Tool-Pair